vidisha02/Wavelets/README.md

 ensure proper boundaries of segmentation.

 Decoder: The process in the decoder is as follows:
-1. The IDWT of the new low-frequency component (LL) and the high-frequency components (LH, HL, HH) from the down skip connection is taken, effectively reconstructing a more detailed and accurate up-sampled feature map.
+1. The IDWT of the new low-frequency component (LL) and the high-frequency components (LH, HL, HH) from the down skip connection is taken, effectively reconstructing a more detailed and accurate up-sampled feature map.
-2. The output of the IDWT is then concatenated with the low-frequency component (LL) transferred via the up skip connection, providing the decoder with both highlevel context and spatial detail.
+2. The output of the IDWT is then concatenated with the low-frequency component (LL) transferred via the up skip connection, providing the decoder with both high-level context and spatial detail.
-3. This concatenated feature map is subsequently passed through a series of convolution layers to refine the feature representation and extract segmentation-specific information at each layer of up-sampling.
+3. This concatenated feature map is subsequently passed through a series of convolution layers to refine the feature representation and extract segmentation-specific information at each layer of up-sampling.

 The encoder consists of four down-sampling blocks.
 Each block begins with a convolutional layer, followed by batch normalization and Leaky ReLU activation.
 This sequence